gades5470-ux/Study-of-investment-in-stock-market-by-college-students/README.md

 Students clearly want stock market-related subjects in college.

-🏁 Conclusion

-The study concludes that college students show strong interest and growing involvement in the stock market, driven by curiosity, desire for extra income, and long-term wealth creation.

-However, despite high awareness, their practical knowledge remains limited, showing a need for proper guidance, financial education, and training programs.
-Students mostly invest small amounts and choose safer options, indicating cautious behavior.

-With 86% supporting stock market education, it becomes essential for colleges to integrate financial literacy programs, helping students become responsible and confident investors.

-Ultimately, early investment exposure can build stable financial habits, reduce dependence, and contribute to economic growth.

 ⭐ Main Importance of the Study
 🔥 1.
 Builds Financial Awareness in Youth